Southern Caramel Cake Recipe

 2 teaspoons vanilla extract

-Once cakes are cool, divide each layer into two and frost with caramel icing.
+Once the cakes are cool, divide each layer into two and frost with the best caramel icing.

-Prep Time: 20 minutes Yield: 3 cups of icing (will fill and frost 4 layer cake)
+Yield: 7-8 cups of icing, which will fill and frost a large 4 layer cake.

 INGREDIENTS:

-Once mixture is the consistency of thick maple syrup, as shown here, remove from heat.
-You may think the icing is not thick enough yet, but it will continue to thicken as it cools.
+Once the caramel icing is the consistency of thick maple syrup, remove it from the heat.
+You may think the caramel icing is not thick enough yet, but it will continue to thicken quickly as it is beaten and cools.